MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/develop/porting-inf-to-windows-driver.md

 HKR,MediaCategories\%ExampleGuid%,Name,,%ExampleName%
 ```

-Using device relative state to register Media Category names is supported on Windows 10 1809 and later versions of Windows.
+Using device relative state to register Media Category names is supported on Windows 10, version 1809 and later versions of Windows.
 See [Friendly Names for Audio Endpoint Devices](../audio/friendly-names-for-audio-endpoint-devices.md) for more information.